 You have been called a great many things in the short time you have been earth-side.
 Nugget.
 Butt Butt.
 Ellie.
 Ellie Belly.
 Ells Bells.
 Chickadee.
 Ella.
 Ella Bella Mozzarella.
 But my favourite name of all is My Little Love.
 You are, after all, a product of true love, you are so dearly loved and by so many, and you absolutely radiate love from every inch of your delicious little body.

 We tried for years to get pregnant, wishing and praying for lines on tests and blips on screens.
 But you never came to us when we wanted you to, My Little Love.
 Oh we wanted you, and we wanted you straight away, and with a snap of our fingers.
 I am glad that you made us wait, My Little Love, that you made us test the strength of ourselves and our marriage.
 You even tested a few friendships of ours.
-But while you, My Little Love, were making your way to us through the universe to us, you must have been telling yourself “not yet, not yet”.
+But while you, My Little Love, were making your way to us through the universe, you must have been telling yourself “not yet, not yet”.

 It was trial and error from day one.
 We tried every old wives tale and every trick in the book.
 This angle.
 That angle.
 This food.
 That drink.
 This pillow.
 That time of day.
 We took all the unprecedented advice with a pinch of salt, knowing, My Little Love, that you would be here when you, and we, were ready.
 Every heartache from each failed attempt got squished down inside of me until it consumed my every waking moment.
 By the time our final round of IUI came about after 1200+ days of trying, My Little Love, I was nothing but grief and sadness with only a faint flicker of hope, hidden deep in the shadows of my almost empty soul.